Novik71/nc-news-frontend/README.md

 $ npm start
 ```

-Runs the app in the development mode.<br>
+Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.